 TS9 series of pedals are as old school as you can go with overdrive.
 This pedal in its original form was made for tube amps, and the version we have access to today does a great job at reproducing that experience.

 Many great guitar players used this pedal, and it defined the sound of some of the most iconic rock bands in history of music.

 They say that best things are usually simple in nature, and the same can be said about this pedal.
 The layout consists of drive-tone-level knobs on top, and a foot switch.

-Case is durable, and comes in that legendary bright green color.
+The case is durable, and comes in that legendary bright green colour.
 The fact that Ibanez TS9 still sells in massive numbers after all that time is a testament of just how good this thing is.

-Despite what it name says, Boss BD-2 is not only reserved for those who enjoy playing blues.
-This pedals easily goes head to head with Ibanez TS-9 and the choosing between the two is a tough choice to make.
+Despite what its name says, Boss BD-2 is not only reserved for those who enjoy playing blues.
+This pedal easily goes head to head with Ibanez TS-9 and choosing between the two is a tough choice to make.

 BD-2 has found its way into the pedalboards of artists such as John Meyer and Billie Joe Armstrong, both having only words of praise about this pedal.

 Just like the previous pedals we’ve mentioned, Boss BD-2 has a default knob layout.
 You definitely don’t have to worry about damaging this pedal through use thanks to the quality case design Boss is known for.